 The net proceeds of Alternative Payment Mechanism sales are to be applied to the payment of deferred interest, including the compound portion.
 We cannot pay deferred interest other than from the net proceeds of Alternative Payment Mechanism sales, except at the final maturity of the debentures or at the tenth anniversary of the start of the interest deferral.
 The Alternative Payment Mechanism does not require us to sell common stock or warrants before the fifth anniversary of the interest payment date on which that deferral started if the net proceeds (counting any net proceeds of those securities previously sold under the Alternative Payment Mechanism) would exceed the 2% cap.
-The 2% cap is 2% of the average closing price of our common stock times the number of our outstanding shares of common stock or warrants being sold, and the number of outstanding shares is determined as of the date of our most recent publicly released financial statements.
+The 2% cap is 2% of the average closing price of our common stock times the number of our outstanding shares of common stock.
+The average price is determined over a specified period ending before the issuance of the common stock or warrants being sold, and the number of outstanding shares is determined as of the date of our most recent publicly released financial statements.